harrietgilmour/convert-to-tb/README.md

-# convert-to-tb
+# convert-olr-tb
-Converting OLR to tb.
+Converting from OLR to brightness temperature